NotMe12312312312/Free-FNSpoofer/README.md

 # Free-FNSpoofer, In "Releases"
-The Only Working Free Fortnite Spoofer Tutorial Spoffer Tutorial is in "Releases"
+The Only Working Free Fortnite Spoofer Tutorial Spoofer Tutorial is in "Releases"